prokophanzl/prokophanzl.github.io/_pages/about.md

 # Projects

+## Minute Linguistics

+In 2023, I started making short videos about linguistics on my Youtube channel, [Minute Linguistics](https://www.youtube.com/@minutelinguistics).
+I haven't been uploading regularly, but once time allows me to, I plan on resuming posting new videos more often.

 ## DSW

 In 2023, exploring the frontier of corpus linguistics and data-driven approaches, I created a modest [Swiss German-German dictionary](https://dsw.dustah.com).
 With almost 60,000 data points and over 15,000 unique words, it has helped countless people in conquering the notoriously difficult Swiss German dialect.